New Jersey Palimony Agreements

 New Jersey law recognizes that many couples choose to remain unmarried for a variety of reasons despite being involved in long term, committed relationships.
 As part of the considerations given to unmarried couples in New Jersey, palimony agreements entitle individuals to similar financial support as ex spouses enjoy through alimony agreements.
 In fact, palimony is a cross between the words “alimony” and “pal”.
 While palimony is less common than alimony, it is equally enforceable under the correct circumstances.

 The palimony agreement attorneys of Jacobs Berger take pride in protecting the legal rights of our unmarried clients across Morris County communities including Morristown, Madison, Denville, Randolph, East Hanover, Dover, Florham Park, and across Northern New Jersey.
 Our firm believes in offering dynamic and personalized legal solutions that are tailor-made to the individual needs and concerns of our clients.
 We strive to mitigate the stresses of legal disputes while using any means at our disposal to protect your legal rights.

-Call our office today for a confidential and comprehensive case assessment regarding your palimony agreement, any related disputes, and to learn more about how we can best serve your needs.
+Call our office today for a strategic planning session regarding your palimony agreement, any related disputes, and to learn more about how we can best serve your needs.

 Palimony Lawyers Define Palimony Agreements